Disability & Recruitment

 Try to be confident about your disability and your needs; this is help you are entitled to!
 If you’re not sure about what support you need, be sure to check any disability reports or assessment letters you’ve received and speak to your disability department at university.
 It’s also good to have your disability documentation to hand, as employers can, and do, ask to see this to back up requests for specific reasonable adjustments.

-Shaw Trust Graduate Services works to support students and graduates with disabilities into appropriate employment opportunities, via internships, vacation placements, graduate schemes and other recruitment programmes.
-We work with employers such as KPMG, Ernst & Young, Barclays Wealth, Slaughter & May and K&L Gates amongst others.
+Shaw Trust works to support students and graduates with disabilities into appropriate employment opportunities, via internships, vacation placements, graduate schemes and other recruitment programmes.
+We work with employers from a variety of sectors.